danfanlol/Intelligence-Tester/README.md

 # Intelligence-Tester
-Tests multiple types of Human Intelligence
+Tests and measures multiple types of human intelligence such as spatial, visual, verbal, and sequential intelligences.